nqminds/edgesec.github.io/docs/crypt.md

 The `value`, `salt` and `iv` are base64 encoded.

-When a user or service wants to store a key/value she will need to provide and ID for the key that will be used to encrypt/decrypt the user's value.
-If such an ID does not exists in the secrets table, the service will randomly generate one and encrypt it using the hardware secure element or the user supplied passphrase.
-When the user provides the passphrase the service will generate an encryption key using the `salt` and Password-Based Key Derivation Function Password-Based Key Derivation Function 2.
+When a user or service wants to store a key/value, they will need to provide an ID for the key that will be used to encrypt/decrypt the user's value.
+If such an ID does not exist in the secrets table, the service will randomly generate one and encrypt it using the hardware secure element or the user supplied passphrase.
+When the user provides the passphrase, the service will generate an encryption key using the `salt` and [Password-Based Key Derivation Function 2 (PBKDF2)](https://en.wikipedia.org/wiki/PBKDF2).
 The derived key is not stored on the device.
-If the user instead uses the hardware secure element, the key derivation, encryption and decryption is done in the secure memory.
+If the user instead uses the hardware secure element, the key derivation, encryption and decryption is done in secure memory.

 Each key/value pair is stored in the store table with the following schema:
 ```sql